What is survey skip logic and branching?

 If the respondent selects option 5 - 'Never' in the first question, it jumps to a question that collects responses to increase sales.

-Uses of skip logic or survey branching logic
+Uses of skip logic

 The simplest use of skip logic is in a situation when respondents need not view a few questions.
 Some of the typical surveys that use such questions are: